The Science of Skin

 The deepest layer of skin, the hypodermis or subcutaneous tissue, is made up of fat cells that help to insulate and regulate body temperature.
 Blood and lymph vessels throughout this tissue supply freshly oxygenated blood to the dermis while draining lymph fluid.
 This process is essential for healthy skin and systemic immunity.

 The middle layer, the dermis, is composed of two proteins called collagen and elastin that keep your skin plump, supple, and youthful.
 These fibers connect the dermis to the subcutaneous layer like an anchor and naturally deplete as we age.

 The top layer, the epidermis, is a five-layer barrier that protects and defends us against external pathogens and maintains a balanced pH spectrum of 4.5 to 6.5.

-While each layer of the epidermis has a job to do, the uppermost layer (called the stratum corneum) protects all of the underlying tissue from damaging environmental effects.
+While each layer of the epidermis has a job to do, the uppermost layer, the stratum corneum, protects all the underlying tissue from damaging environmental effects.
 Comprised of dead skin cells that are constantly sloughed off, the stratum corneum helps to maintain skin pH with the assistance of a thin sebaceous secretion called the acid mantle.
-For a healthy individual, the acid mantle is balanced between 4 and 6.5 with the most ideal pH at 5.5.
+For a healthy individual, the acid mantle is balanced between 4.5 and 6.5 with the most ideal pH at 5.5.